How to Calculate a Mortgage Payment by Hand (And Why You Should)

 FAQ

 Q: Do I really need to learn this formula?
-For most homeowners, no β€” the calculator handles it.
+A: For most homeowners, no β€” the calculator handles it.
 For someone going through a major mortgage transaction (purchase, refinance, loan modification), being able to verify the math by hand catches errors that have cost real homeowners thousands of dollars when they trusted the wrong number.
+The CFPB's Loan Estimate (Regulation Z, 12 CFR Β§1026.37) gives you the disclosed payment; the formula gives you the independent check.

 The Short Version

-The mortgage payment formula M = P Γ— (r(1+r)^n) / ((1+r)^n - 1) gives you the monthly principal-and-interest.
-For a $300K 30-year mortgage at 7%, that's about $1,996/month.
-The full PITI adds property taxes, insurance, PMI (if down payment is under 20%), and HOA β€” typically $400-700/month above P&I. Doing the math by hand once teaches you what each variable does and helps you catch lender errors that calculators take at face value.
-For daily use, our mortgage calculator handles the math instantly; for related loan scenarios, the loan calculator and home affordability calculator cover the broader context.
+The mortgage payment formula M = P Γ— r(1+r)^n / ((1+r)^n βˆ’ 1) gives you the monthly principal-and-interest.
+For a $300K 30-year mortgage at 7%, that is about $1,996/month.
+The full PITI adds property taxes, insurance, PMI (if down payment is under 20%), and HOA β€” typically $400–700/month above P&I. Doing the math by hand once teaches you what each variable does and helps you catch lender errors that the CFPB's mandated Loan Estimate disclosure surfaces but does not pre-validate.
+For daily use, the ScoutMyTool mortgage calculator handles the math instantly; the loan calculator, refinance calculator, and home affordability calculator cover the broader context.

 Advertisement